SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Evaluation

 \textbf{Offline planning overhead.} The offline planning phase includes performance modeling and optimal configuration generation.
 Performance modeling only needs to be done once for a MoE model, which takes about 20 minutes.
 Optimal configuration generation needs to be done with each different resource constraint, which takes about 5 seconds.

 \textbf{Runtime overhead.} The runtime overhead includes calculating expert importance score, expert swapping, and different expert request handling strategies.
-As shown in Table~\ref{table:overhead:online}, the peak IO overhead of \name is about 20 MB/s, which is negligible compared to the IO bandwidth between the main memory and the secondary memory (e.g., 10-30 GB/s for GPU-CPU over PCIE and 300-600 MB/s for CPU-SSD).
+As shown in Table~\ref{table:overhead:online}, the peak IO overhead of \name is about 20 MiB/s, which is negligible compared to the IO bandwidth between the main memory and the external memory (e.g., 10-30 GiB/s for GPU-CPU over PCIe and 300-600 MiB/s for CPU-SSD).
 This is because the design of \name enables us to swap only a small number of experts.
-The ``Secondary Memory Consumed'' means the space needed in the secondary memory (CPU memory or storage) to store the weights of experts.
-We store the unused part of MoE model in secondary memory to reduce the usage in main memory.
+The ``External Memory Consumed'' means the space needed in the external memory (CPU memory or storage) to store the weights of experts.
+We store the original MoE model parameters in external memory to reduce the usage in main memory.